nicolasgomollon/PTATableViewCell/README.md

 ## Requirements

-Since PTATableViewCell is written in Swift, it requires Xcode 6 or above and works on iOS 7 and above.
+Since PTATableViewCell is written in Swift 2, it requires Xcode 7 or above and works on iOS 7 and above.

 ## License